 Global People Power’s Constitution requires your input.
-In order to give some direction to the organisation, below are some values set out by Global People Power’s founder, Barnaby Flynn.
 To help create the constitution, please join our Constitution Forum.

 Global Empire or Global People Power?